kgroveshok/z80-homebrew/FORTH.md

 Alternativly using the high level file system words provide a more conveient means to access data and code (using CONFIG to enable auto run of stored code).

-Bank 1 would normally default.
+Bank 1 would normally default (unless selected a different startup bank).
 Using "$02 bank" for example will change to the second bank of storage.
 Initially each bank will need to be initialised with the 'format' word.

 A default label will be assigned and it can be changed with the 'label' word: "MyCode" label